Dr. Thomas Sowell

 Though Sowell had been a regular contributor to newspapers since the late '70s, he did not begin his career as a newspaper columnist until 1984.
 George F. Will's writing, says Sowell, proved to him that someone could say something of substance in so short a space (750 words).
 And besides, writing for the general public enables him to address the heart of issues without the smoke and mirrors that so often accompany academic writing.

-Currently, Sowell is a senior fellow at the Hoover Institution in Stanford, Calif.
+Currently, Sowell is a senior fellow at the Hoover Institution in Stanford, California.

 View Sowell's work here.